nichtgedacht/JetiMiniVario/README.md

 * Enable calibration
 * Write changes

 As terminal emulation Putty can be used.
-The default settings of Putty are ok.
+The default settings<br>
-Just select the serial interface connected to the device.
+of Putty are ok.
+Just select the serial interface connected to<br>
+the device.
 Choose at least 60x33.
-Putty is available for Linux, and Windows.
+Putty is available for Linux,<br>
+and Windows.